-- (c) for new building or alterations to an existing facade ensure any single expanse of blank wall in the ground level front façade and facades facing other public spaces is not greater than 30% of the length of the facade; - (d) screen mechanical plant and miscellaneous equipment such as heat pumps, air conditioning units, switchboards, hot water units or similar from view from the street and other public spaces; - (e) incorporate roof-top service infrastructure, including service plants and lift structures, within the design of the roof; - (f) provide awnings over the public footpath if existing on the site or on adjoining lots; - (g) not include security shutters over windows or doors with a frontage to a street or public place.
+- conditioning units, switchboards, hot water units or similar from view from the street and other public spaces; - incorporate roof-top service infrastructure, (e) including service plants and lift structures, within the design of the roof; - provide awnings over the public footpath if (f) (f) existing on the site or on adjoining lots; - not include security shutters over windows (g) or doors with a frontage to a street or public place.

-- (a) provide the main access to the building in a way that addresses the street or other public space boundary; - (b) provide windows in the front façade in a way that enhances the streetscape and provides for passive surveillance of public spaces; - (c) treat large expanses of blank wall in the front façade and facing other public space boundaries with architectural detail or public art so as to contribute positively to the streetscape and public space; - (d) ensure the visual impact of mechanical plant and miscellaneous equipment, such as heat pumps, air conditioning units, switchboards, hot water units or similar, is insignificant when viewed from the street; - (e) ensure roof-top service infrastructure, including service plants and lift structures, is screened so as to have insignificant visual impact; - (f) not provide awnings over the public footpath only if there is no benefit to the streetscape or pedestrian amenity or if not possible due to physical constraints; - (g) only provide shutters where essential for the security of the premises and other alternatives for ensuring security are not feasible; - (h) be consistent with any Desired Future Character Statements provided for the area.
+- switchboards, hot water units or similar, is insignificant when viewed from the street; - (e) ensure roof-top service infrastructure, including service plants and lift structures, is screened so as to have insignificant visual impact; - not provide awnings over the public footpath only if there is no benefit to the streetscape or pedestrian amenity or if not possible due to physical constraints; - only provide shutters where essential for (g) the security of the premises and other alternatives for ensuring security are not feasible; - be consistent with any Desired Future Character Statements provided for the area.

-Walls of a building facing a residential zone must be coloured using colours with a light reflectance value not greater than 40 percent.
+Walls of a building facing a residential zone must | No Performance Criteria. be coloured using colours with a light reflectance value not greater than 40 percent.